04 Aug My plugin has so many output ports – which ones do I use?

 Input and output ports in Gig Performer blocks

-If you’re already a Gig Performer user, you know that you can easily route audio and MIDI between plugins by just connecting them visually.
+If you’re already a Gig Performer user, you know that you can easily route audio and MIDI between AU (Mac only), VST3 and VST plugins by just connecting them visually.
 However, you may have wondered why some plugin blocks display so many ports.

 others can have many more ports.